ngalter/budget/README.md

 SO THAT my account balance is accurate when I am traveling.

 ## Specifications
 The Budget Tracker application uses Express, Node.js, MongoDB, Mongoose and indexedDB.
-It is deployed on Heroku at https://cash-tracker.herokuapp.com.
 The front-end code is written in HTML, CSS, Bootstrap and JavaScript.

 ## Business Context
 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
 Having offline functionality is paramount to our applications success.